Promising Injury Update for Chiefs RB Clyde Edwards-Helaire Revealed: Report

 “He’s been a great addition,” Mahomes said of Bell’s contribution since his October 15 arrival.
 “He’s been making plays when he’s been in the football game.
 Obviously we’re hoping Clyde gets back quickly, but I think we have good guys in that running back room that will step up and really embrace that role.”

-In addition to Bell, Chiefs also have Darrel Williams, Darwin Thompson and DeAndre Washington to add some excitement to the running game.
+In addition to Bell, the Chiefs also have Darrel Williams and Darwin Thompson to add some excitement to the running game.
 Before focusing on the playoffs, Andy Reid’s men have two more regular season contests.
-Both at home, the Chiefs host the Atlanta Falcons Sunday and the Los Angeles Chargers for their season finale.
+Both back at home at Arrowhead Stadium, the Chiefs will host the Atlanta Falcons next Sunday and the Los Angeles Chargers for their season finale on January 3.

 READ MORE: Former Chiefs Head Coach Offers up Advice for OC Eric Bieniemy